chadulous/PixelVision8wiki/Tiles_Scrolling.md

 ![image alt text](images/Scrolling_image_3.png)

-Let’s say for some reason you want the check to not scroll with the tilemap.
+Let’s say for some reason you want the chest to not scroll with the tilemap.
 If you have a player, for example, you would not want them to move with the tilemap but instead stay fixed on the screen.
 You can change the `DrawSpriteBlock()`’s `onScreen` and `useScrollPos` arguments.
 The first flag, `onScreen` will only render the sprite when it is within the viewport.
 If you set this to false, it will render even when off-screen meaning it will wrap around the screen as the scroll position changes.

 Take a look at the following code which represents the full Dr`awSpriteBlock()` API calls with values up to the `onScreen` flag argument: